geocine/stash-markdown-editor/README.md

-# Markdown editor for Atlassian Stash
+# Markdown Editor for Atlassian Stash

 How to use:
 1. Build the bundle